peiningzhang/VEDA/README.md

 ## Repository status

-**Update (July 2024):** Several historical checkpoints vanished when the original drive account was deleted.
-If you have local copies, please reach out at `vignac.clement@gmail.com` or open an issue so we can re-host them.

 ## Installation

 This code was tested with PyTorch 2.0.1, CUDA 11.8, and torch_geometric 2.3.1 on multi-GPU machines.